Blind-Striker/boun_swe_599_topic_extraction/README.md

 ## Prerequisites

 - You need to have .NET 7.0 SDK installed on your machine.
 If not, download and install from [here](https://dotnet.microsoft.com/download/dotnet/7.0).
+- To run the Python Jupyter notebook, you need Python and Jupyter installed on your machine.
+If not, follow the installation guides from [here](https://www.python.org/downloads/) and [here](https://jupyter.org/install).

 ## Getting Started